Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation: Proposed Model: HicRec

-Due to the mechanism of parameter sharing, the representations of users and items from the same aspect are lie in the same latent space.
-Thus the simple element-wise product is adopted to merge the embeddings of users and items into the users' interests,
+Due to the mechanism of parameter sharing, the user and item representations from the same aspect lie in the same latent space.
+Thus, the simple elementwise product is adopted to merge the user and item embeddings into the users' interests,